matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 System** (HDFS).
 - Typically, DFSs take care of the classic **availability** and **replication** guarantees that can be tricky to obtain in a distributed-system setting.
-- The overarching idea is that files split into chunks of a certain size (4MB or 64MB, for instance), and those chunks shared across a large cluster of machines.
+- The overarching (nadrzędna) idea is that files split into chunks of a certain size (4MB or 64MB, for instance), and those chunks shared across a large cluster of machines.
 - A central control plane is in charge of deciding where each chunk resides, routing reads to the right nodes, and handling communication between machines.